 Ilse acquired her papers in April 1947, Hulda in September 1947.
-But it was not until 13 May 1948 that she and Ilse set out by ship for New York, then to San Francisco and finally on 25 May 1948 aboard a Pan American flight to Sydney Australia.
+But it was another nine months before they set out on 13 May 1948 for the long trip to Australia: first, by ship for New York, then to San Francisco and finally on 25 May 1948 aboard a Pan American flight to Sydney Australia.

 Hulda Grünbaum died in 1963.
 Ilse Meller, née Grünbaum, died in 1981, and Ken Green died in 1983.
 Both Ilse and Ken married and formed families in Australia, and it is their children who are sharing with us their family treasures to help tell the story of their grandparents, Karl and Hulda Grünbaum!
 We thank them.

 If you have any information or questions about the Grünbaum or Schlesinger families, which you would like to share, please contact Sharon Meen @ firstname.lastname@example.org or email@example.com.
 We would be pleased to hear from you.